 TRENTON – Committed to getting the state’s economy moving again, the Senate today voted out several pieces of legislation that will spur job creation and help small businesses grow in New Jersey.

-The following bills, largely with bipartisan support, cleared the Senate:
+The following bills, largely with bipartisan support and few objections, cleared the Senate:

 S-1015 (Oroho/Bucco/Beach), which would permit businesses that hire National Guard or reservists mobilized to active duty service to receive either corporation business tax or gross income tax credits;